01 Sep 2017

 KiwiSaver is a retirement savings scheme.
 Everyone over 18 is automatically enrolled in the scheme when starting a new job.
 Anyone not wanting to be a member must opt out between the second and eighth week of being enrolled in the scheme.
 Full information is available on the KiwiSaver website.

 This guide covers:

-Buying your first home
+Buying a first home

-A feature of KiwiSaver is that people may be able to withdraw some of their savings to buy their first home (provided they have been a member of KiwiSaver for three years).
-It is extremely important that you contact your KiwiSaver scheme provider before beginning the purchase process to determine eligibility and to ensure you follow the correct process.
-If you fail to do so you may find you are unable to access your savings in KiwiSaver.
+KiwiSaver lets people withdraw some of their savings to buy their first home (provided they’ve been a member for three years).
+However, it is vital you contact your provider before buying to confirm you are eligible and to ensure you follow the correct application process.
+Failure to do so may prevent you from accessing your savings.

 Moving overseas permanently

 You can withdraw all of your savings (except the tax credits) if you have lived overseas for at least a year and intend to remain overseas permanently.
 (The exception is if you’ve moved to Australia.)
 You must make a statutory declaration that you have left New Zealand permanently.
 You must also supply evidence of departure and sufficient proof of your residential address overseas.